Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 The new promise was added at the following location:

-An example of code that will cause a promise loop
+The following is an example of code that causes a promise loop:

 UNSAFE_componentWillMount(): void {